kevin671/cot-vs-loop/README.md

 # separation
-Code for "Separation of Reasoning with Latent Thoughts and Chain of Thought in Scaling Inference-Time Compute"
+Code for "Separation of Latent Thoughts and Chain-of-Thought: Theoretical Study on Reasoning over DAGs"